 You can see how simple yet powerful is it to combine both leading and lagging indicators.

 Leading vs. Lagging Indicator – Which is Better?

-If you rely solely on leading indicators, chances are there to see lot of false signals.
+If you rely solely on leading indicators, chances are there to see a lot of false signals.

-If you rely solely on lagging indicators, chances are there to see lot of false signals.
+If you rely solely on lagging indicators, chances are there see a lot of false signals.

 With the above drawbacks, it is best to develop a trading strategy using both these leading and lagging indicators.

 At the end of the day, it is upon the trader, how he/she wants to trade!